ManoManoTech/loggia/README.md

 We currently support Python 3.9, 3.10 and 3.11.

-We may drop the support for a Python version before its end of life, to keep the codebase up to date with the latest Python features: i.e. we will endeavor to support either the last 3 or 4 stable Python releases.
+We may drop the support for a Python version before its end of life, to keep the codebase up to date with the latest Python features: i.e.: we will endeavor to support either the last 3 or 4 stable Python releases.

 We don't plan to support earlier versions or different runtimes.